CodeCorrupt/Brouter/README.md

 After installation, set Brouter as your default browser in System Settings.

+The installer also creates an example configuration file, but **you must edit it** to match your browsers and preferences before Brouter will be useful.

 ### From a release

 1. Download the latest `Brouter.app` from the GitHub releases page.